All Episodes

 You're just trying to divert me here from the story.

-And these are some of the toughest negotiators when it comes to what things cost.
+You know, I know some billionaires, and these are some of the toughest negotiators when it comes to what things cost.

 You know, you think that there are some, I guess there are some.

-People on Palm Beach probably, they couldn't care what things just pay it and move on because they've got other things to do in the day.
+People on Palm Beach probably, they couldn't care what things could just pay it and move on because they've got other things to do in the day.

-But I mean, there are there are a lot of people.
+But there are a lot of people.

-Yes, snurdly, that's where I live.
+Yes, nerdly, that's where I live.

 But there are people.

-I'm telling you, this idea that nobody that the rich don't bargain hunter, that the wealthy don't.
+I'm telling you, this idea that nobody, that the rich don't bargain hunt or that the wealthy don't, it's a matter of pride.

-Some of the biggest tight wads I know are some of the wealthiest people I know.
+Some of the biggest tightwads I know are some of the wealthiest people I know.

 And frankly, it's funny to watch.